hailex42/configure-ad/README.md

 <p>
 Log into DC-1 as jane_admin.

-Open PowerShell_ISE as Administrator and run a script to create users.
+Open PowerShell_ISE as Administrator> Click create new script> Paste and save script> run script (to create users).

 Verify new users in ADUC under _EMPLOYEES.